Understanding Beneficial Ownership Reporting

 The CTA differentiates between two types of company applicants:

-If only one person was involved in the formation process, they’re considered the direct filer and the only company applicant who must be included in the report.
-This means the second category is only applicable if two or more people registered the company.
+If only one person was involved in the formation process, they are considered the direct filer and the only company applicant who must be included in the report.
+This second category only applies if two or more people registered the company.

 When Do You Need To File a BOI Report?